 When it comes to fitness and training, people always want to see results as quickly as possible and as dramatically as possible.
-It's only normal.
-Seeing your fitness results is one of the biggest motivators out there after all, but realising how long they should actually take, however, is a different story.
-It's not as quick as you may like.
+It’s only normal.
+After all, seeing your fitness results is one of the biggest motivators out there, but realising how long they should actually take is a different story.
+It’s not as quick as you may like.

 The bottom line is this: fitness goals take time, no matter what they are.
 This needs to be something you keep in mind when you start out.
 Make sure you don’t actually demotivate yourself by not seeing the results from your hard work, even if you’ve given it everything you have.